OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 6. Verify that your add-in is installed.
 For example, if it is an add-in command, it should appear on either the ribbon or the context menu.
 If it is a task pane add-in, the pane should appear.

-## Sideloading an add-in when using Visual Studio
+## Sideload an add-in when using Visual Studio

-If you are using Visual Studio, the process to sideload is the similar to above.
-The one difference is you will have to update your 'SourceURL' element in the manifest to have the full URL of where the add-in is deployed to.
+If you're using Visual Studio to develop your add-in, the process to sideload is similar.
+The only difference is that you will have to update your 'SourceURL' element in the manifest to include the full URL where the add-in is deployed.

-If you are actively in development, locate your add-in manifest.xml file, update the  **SourceLocation** element value to include an absolute URI, as Visual Studio will put in a token for your localhost deployment.
+If currently developing your add-in, locate your add-in manifest.xml file, and update the **SourceLocation** element value to include an absolute URI.
+Visual Studio will put in a token for your localhost deployment.

 For example:

 	```xml
 	<SourceLocation DefaultValue="https://localhost:44300/App/Home/Home.html" />
 	```